 The ranking Democratic member of the Senate Subcommittee on Financial Institutions and Consumer Protection is running on a bold economic platform, arguing $1 trillion in government revenue could be raised with a 7% surtax on the profits of large corporations like Amazon.
 She also seeks to make public college free while supporting the Medicare for All plan.
 She is married with two children.

-Former Massachusetts Gov. Bill Weld, 73, is the only other GOP member in the presidential race thus far aside from President Trump.
-A Libertarian for three years, Weld rejoined the Republican party in 2019.
+A Libertarian for three years, former Massachusetts Gov. Bill Weld rejoined the Republican party in 2019.
 He served as the Massachusetts District Attorney from 1981 to 1985 before becoming the U.S. assistant attorney general for the Criminal Division under the Reagan administration.

 A fiscal conservative who cut taxes multiple times as the governor, Weld opposes President Trump's tariffs on China and Canada.
 He shifts left from other Republicans on a number of issues, including LGBTQ rights and expanding Medicaid.
 He is married with five children.